Halakhamayseh/201code_reading-note/class12.md

 ### Bezier and quadratic curves
 The next type of paths available are Bézier curves, available in both cubic and quadratic varieties.
 These are generally used to draw complex organic shapes.
 ### Path2D objects
  there can be a series of paths and drawing commands to draw objects onto your canvas.
-To simplify the code and to improve performance, the Path2D object, available in recent versions of browsers
+To simplify the code and to improve performance, the Path2D object, available in recent versions of browsers.
 ### Using SVG paths
  is using SVG path data to initialize paths on your canvas.
 This might allow you to pass around path data and re-use them in both, SVG and canvas.
 ## Applying styles and colors